Adroiti/docs-for-code-review-tools/Cppcheck/derefInvalidIterator.md

-Pattern: Deref invalid iterator
+Pattern: Possible dereference of an invalid iterator

 Issue: -

 ## Description

+Possible dereference of an invalid iterator.
 Make sure to check that the iterator is valid before dereferencing it - not after.

 ## Further Reading